Atharv-Nalwade/React--The-Complete-Guide/Handling Side Effects, Using Reducers and Context API.md

   O/P: 6 Checking for Validity
   ```
   Output is same as prev code but only with slight delay
-  To do that we clear the prev timer and the new timer will run instead of it , as long as user i styping we clear all other timers and only timer is running
+  To do that we clear the prev timer and the new timer will run instead of it , as long as user i styping we clear all other timers and only timer is running <br/>

-  The 1st argument of cleanUP function is the function that executes and if we retun a function from that function tha is cleanup function
+  The 1st argument of cleanUP function is the function that executes and if we retun a function from that function tha is cleanup function <br/>
-  It does not run on very first run of useEffect i.e first render but it runs before the component is unmounted or mounted or change in comp. i.e before the UseEffect   runs
+  It does not run on very first run of useEffect i.e first render but it runs before the component is unmounted or mounted or change in comp. i.e before the UseEffect   runs<br/>

   The clearTimeout() method clears a timer set with the setTimeout() method.